Reading layout

 import re

-# Compile once, reuse many times
+# Compile once, reuse across many inputs

 compiled_pattern = re.compile(r'\b\d{3}-\d{3}-\d{4}\b')